rodneyshupe/Cookbook/Recipes/Sides/OvenFriedOnionRings.rst

 - Salt and pepper
 - 30 saltines
 - 4 cups kettle-cooked potato chips
-- 2 large yellow onions cut into 24 large rings (see note)
+- 2 large yellow onions, cut into 24 large rings (see note)
 - 6 tablespoons vegetable oil

 Directions
 ----------

-1. Adjust oven racks to lower-middle and upper-middle positions and heat oven to 450F.
-Place 1/4 cup flour in shallow baking dish.
-Beat egg and buttermilk together in medium bowl.
-Whisk remaining 1/4 cup flour, cayenne, 1/2 teaspoon salt, and 1/4 teaspoon pepper into buttermilk mixture.
-Pulse saltines and chips together in food processor until finely ground and place in separate shallow baking dish.
+1. Set oven racks to lower-middle and upper-middle; heat oven to 450F.
+Put 1/4 cup flour in a shallow baking dish.
+Beat egg and buttermilk in a medium bowl, then whisk in remaining 1/4 cup flour, cayenne, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
+Pulse saltines and chips in a food processor until finely ground; tip into a separate shallow baking dish.
-2. Pull apart the rings in each round, discarding any that are less than 2 inches in diameter.
-Working one at a time, dredge each onion ring in flour, shaking off excess.
-Dip in buttermilk mixture, allowing excess to drip back into bowl, then drop into crumb coating, turning ring to coat evenly.
-Transfer to large plate and repeat with remaining onion rings.
+2. Pull the rings apart, tossing any under 2 inches across.
+One at a time, dredge each ring in flour and shake off the excess; dip in the buttermilk mixture, letting excess drip back into the bowl, then drop into the crumbs and turn to coat evenly.
+Set on a large plate and repeat with the rest.
 3. Pour 3 tablespoons oil onto each of two rimmed baking sheets.
-Place in oven and heat until just smoking, about 8 minutes.
-Carefully tilt heated sheets to coat evenly with oil, then arrange onion rings on sheets.
-Bake, flipping onion rings over and switching and rotating position of baking sheets halfway through baking, until golden brown on both sides, about 15 minutes.
-Transfer onion rings to plates lined with paper towels to drain briefly.
+Heat in the oven until just smoking, about 8 minutes.
+Carefully tilt the hot sheets to coat with oil, then arrange the rings on them.
+Bake, flipping the rings and switching and rotating the sheets halfway through, until golden brown on both sides, about 15 minutes.
+Move to paper-towel-lined plates to drain briefly.
 Serve immediately.

 Make Ahead
 ----------

-Oven-Fried Onion Rings can be breaded in advance and refrigerated for up to an hour.
-Let them sit at room temperature for 30 minutes before baking; if baked straight from the fridge, the onions will not soften properly and will remain crunchy.
+Bread the rings ahead and refrigerate up to an hour.
+Let them sit at room temperature for 30 minutes before baking; straight from the fridge the onions will not soften and will stay crunchy.